Bart094/PokemonBE/README.md

 ### Installation

 1. Download and install the latest version of Node.js from [Node.js](https://nodejs.org/)
-2. Install NPM packages launching the command npm install
+2. Install NPM packages launching the command npm install in the root folder.

 ### Running